Kalevala: Väinämöinen

 Väinämöinen, the central character of The Kalevala, is a shamanistic hero with a magical power of song and music similar to that of Orpheus.
 He is born of Ilmatar and contributes to the creation of Earth as it is today.
 Many of his travels resemble shamanistic journeys, most notably one where he visits the belly of a ground-giant, Antero Vipunen, to find the songs of boat building.
 Väinämöinen's search for a wife is a central element in many stories, but he never finds one.

 Väinämöinen is associated with playing a kantele, a Finnish stringed instrument that resembles and is played like a zither.

 Ilmarinen

 Seppo Ilmarinen is a heroic artificer (comparable to the Germanic Weyland and the Greek Daedalus).
 He crafted the dome of the sky, the Sampo and various other magical devices featured in The Kalevala.
 Ilmarinen, like Väinämöinen, also has many stories told of his search for a wife, reaching the point where he forges one of gold.

 Lemminkäinen

-Lemminkäinen, a handsome, arrogant and reckless ladies' man, is the son of Lempi.
+Lemminkäinen, a handsome, arrogant and reckless seducer, is the son of Lempi.
 He has a close relationship with his mother, who revives him after he has been drowned in the river of Tuonela while pursuing the object of his romantic desires.